manublanco/CRM_REST_API/README.md

 To do all the tests I use POSTMAN.
 Now I am going to explain how to test every endpoint and how to use postman to do it in cases that I think is needed.

+All endpoints needs to be authenticated.
+In Postman you can do this in the section Authorization, then select Basic Authorization and use the credentials of one of the users already created.

 ### User endpoints